dedicatedcode/reitti/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
+- Docker and Docker Compose

 ### Running the Application

 1. Clone the repository
 2. Navigate to the project directory
+3. Start the infrastructure services with `docker-compose up -d`
-3. Run `mvn spring-boot:run`
+4. Run `mvn spring-boot:run`
-4. Access the application at `http://localhost:8080`
+5. Access the application at `http://localhost:8080`

 ## API Endpoints